-- The statement of assets and liabilities (local and foreign) in the ITR12 is mandatory for completion if you: - Answered 'Yes' for any of the following fields - Did you receive any foreign income apart from foreign Interest and foreign dividend income and excluding foreign capital gain transactions? - Did you participate in any local farming operations? - Did you receive local business, trade or professional income (including rental income)? - The statement of assets and liabilities is optional if the source code in the trading schedule is 4210 and 4211 - All local asset and liability items must be listed individually. - The foreign currency value of the assets and liabilities must be converted to rand using the exchange rate as at the end of the year of assessment
+The statement of assets and liabilities (local and foreign) is mandatory if you answered 'Yes' to any of the following questions:

+- Did you receive any foreign income apart from foreign Interest and foreign dividend income and excluding foreign capital gain transactions? - Did you participate in any local farming operations? - Did you receive local business, trade or professional income (including rental income)?

+The statement of assets and liabilities is optional if the source code in the trading schedule is 4210 and 4211

+All local asset and liability items must be listed individually.

+The foreign currency value of the assets and liabilities must be converted to rand using the exchange rate as at the end of the year of assessment